ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 It guides one to write comprehensive AST code (in case people forget to handle some cases)

+# What are good TypeScript types?

+* Correct: reject invalid code and accept valid code
+* Concise: easy to read, especially in hover and completion
+* Robust: easy to refactor
+* Performant: fast to compile

 # TreeSitter's types

 Tree-Sitter's official API is untyped.
 However it provides static node types in json